saikiranreddy-nagulapally/4103-102-OpSys-nagulapally/assignements/Test_One_Addon.md

  The processor encounters a virtual memory address reference for a word that is not in main memory.
 The OS must bring in the block

 ###11.
 What is the difference between a mode switch and a process switch?
+A process switch is what it is called when the processor switches from one thread/process to another.
+This causes the contents of the cpu registers and instruction pointer to be saved however A mode switch is what is referred to when the cpu changes privilege levels.
+The kernel works at a higher privilege than a standard user task.In order for the user task to access things controlled by the kernel, it is necessary fro a mode switch to occur.